 No Named Executive Officer participates directly in the determination of his or her compensation.
 For Named Executive Officers other than himself, our Chief Executive Officer provides the Compensation Committee with performance evaluations and presents individual compensation recommendations to the Compensation Committee, as well as compensation program design recommendations.
-The Chief Executive Officer's performance is evaluated by our Board of Directors.
-Mr. Comerford's fiscal 2010 base salary was established by the employment agreement he entered into in fiscal 2008.
-Mr. Comerford and Mr. Martin, our Chief Financial Officer, work closely with the Compensation Committee on the development of the financial targets and overall annual bonus levels to be provided to the Named Executive Officers under the management incentive plan, or MIP, as those amounts are based on the annual operating budget.
+The Chief Executive Officer's performance is evaluated by the Board of Directors.
+Mr. Comerford's fiscal 2011 base salary was established by the employment agreement he entered into in fiscal 2008, as modified by subsequent Compensation Committee actions.
+Mr. Comerford and Mr. Martin, the Company's Chief Financial Officer, work closely with the Compensation Committee on the development of the financial targets and overall annual bonus levels to be provided to the Named Executive Officers under the management incentive plan, or MIP, as those amounts are based on the annual operating budget.
 The Compensation Committee retains the full authority to modify, accept or reject all compensation recommendations provided by management.